bcgov/EPIC.search/search-vector-api/README.md

 * `SEMANTIC_FETCH_COUNT`: Number of results to fetch in semantic search (default: 100)
 * `TOP_RECORD_COUNT`: Number of top records to return after re-ranking (default: 10)
 * `RERANKER_BATCH_SIZE`: Batch size for the cross-encoder re-ranker (default: 8)
-* `MIN_RELEVANCE_SCORE`: Minimum relevance score for re-ranked results (default: -10.0)
+* `MIN_RELEVANCE_SCORE`: Minimum relevance score for re-ranked results (default: -8.0)

-> **Note**: The `MIN_RELEVANCE_SCORE` is set to -10.0 by default because cross-encoder models like `cross-encoder/ms-marco-MiniLM-L-2-v2` can produce negative relevance scores for relevant documents.
-This threshold ensures relevant results are not filtered out.
+> **Note**: The `MIN_RELEVANCE_SCORE` has been optimized to -8.0 to provide better filtering of irrelevant results while preserving relevant documents.
+Cross-encoder models like `cross-encoder/ms-marco-MiniLM-L-2-v2` can produce negative relevance scores for relevant documents, so positive thresholds would filter out good matches.
+The system also includes intelligent detection of queries that don't match the document content well (all scores below -9.0), providing user feedback for potential query refinement.

 #### ML Model Configuration